RenCloud/InformatiCup2017/source/introductionjonas.rst

 Basic: Requests and Requests_oAtuhLib
 -------------------------------------

-Both libarys are very easy to use.
-We will should you some examples on how to use them so you have a better time understanding our code.
+Both libraries are very easy to use.
+We will show you some examples on how to use them so you have a better understanding of our code.

 First we import the needed modules as followed: ::